Classification of symmetric pairs with discretely decomposable restrictions of (g,K)-modules: Introduction

-This article is organized as follows.
-Loosely speaking, the \lq{smaller}\rq\ $X$ is, the more likely the restriction $X|_{(\frak{h},H\cap K)}$ becomes to be discretely decomposable.
+Here is a brief outline of the article.
+Loosely speaking, the \lq{smaller}\rq\ $X$ is, the more likely the restriction $X|_{(\frak{h},H\cap K)}$ is discretely decomposable.
 We formulate this feature by using associated varieties of $(\frak{g},K)$-modules.
 For this purpose, some basic properties of associated varieties are given in Section~\ref{sec:ass}.
 We review a general necessary condition (Fact~\ref{nec}) and a general sufficient condition (Fact~\ref{suff}) for the discrete decomposability of restrictions in Section~\ref{sec:dd}.
 We apply them to the case that $X$ attains the minimum of the Gelfand--Kirillov dimension, and obtain a simple criterion for discrete decomposability in this case (Theorem~\ref{geldd}).
 The main theorem (classification) is given in Section~\ref{sec:class}.
 Concerning the tensor product of two irreducible representations, Problems~\ref{prob:a} and \ref{prob:b} are solved completely in Section~\ref{sec:tensor}.